openlayers/openlayers/doc/tutorials/bundle.md

     npx create-ol-app

 *You will need to have `git` installed for the above command to work.
-If you receive an error, make that [Git is installed](https://github.com/git-guides/install-git) on your system.*
+If you receive an error, make sure that [Git is installed](https://github.com/git-guides/install-git) on your system.*

 This will install the `ol` package, set up a development environment with additional dependencies, and give you an `index.html` and `main.js` starting point for your application.
-By default, [Parcel](https://parceljs.org) will be used as a module loader and bundler.
+By default, [Vite](https://vitejs.dev/) will be used as a module loader and bundler.
 See the [`create-ol-app`](https://github.com/openlayers/create-ol-app) documentation for details on using another bundler.

 To start the development server